Link Search Menu Expand Document

 Working with lakeFS Data Locally

 lakeFS is a scalable data version control system designed to scale to billions of objects.
 The larger the data, the less feasible it becomes to consume it from a single machine. lakeFS addresses this challenge by enabling efficient management of large-scale data stored remotely.
-In addition to its capability to manage large datasets, lakeFS offers the flexibility to perform partial checkouts when necessary for working with specific portions of the data locally.

 Use cases